Erkaman/pnp-gui/README.md

 and especially note that if the checkbox is not checked, then the below slider widget is not rendered!

-The checkbox widget is a simple widget.
+The `checkbox` widget is a simple widget.
 If the user checks the checkbox, then `demo1SpecularPower.val` is `true`, othewise, it is `false`.
 The next couple of lines are however quite interesting

 ```javascript
 if (demo1HasSpecular.val)
         gui.sliderFloat("Specular Power", demo1SpecularPower, 0, 40);
 ```

-this shows in order to remove a widget in pnp-gui, all we have to do is not render it all!
+this shows that in order to remove a widget in pnp-gui, all we have to do is not render the widget at all.
+And that's it.
 So if `demo1HasSpecular.val`, then render widget, otherwise do not render it at all.

 The `sliderFloat` is also a relatively simple widget. `demo1SpecularPower` is defined as